MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/approval-admin.md

 ### Enable or disable e-signature providers

-You can use the Teams admin center to control which third-party e-signature providers are available to your users in the Approvals app.
+You can use the Teams admin center to control, which third-party e-signature providers are available to your users in the Approvals app.
 By default, e-signature providers are enabled in the Approvals app.
 When you disable an e-signature provider, your users won't have access to that provider when they create approvals.
 Your users also won't be able to view e-signature requests that were created using that provider.

-1. In the left navigation of the Teams admin center, go to **Teams apps** > **Manage apps**.
+1. In the left pane of the Teams admin center, go to **Teams apps** > **Manage apps**.
 2. Search for the Approvals app, and then select it.
 3. Go to the **Settings** tab, and then do one or more of the following: